beaudoiin/COMP1202_Group1_Assignment2/README.md

   * File Saving Oversight
   * Displaying running lists
   * Project Co-ordination
+  * Refrence code for key concepts int he programming and relevent concepts.

   # Current updates

   # Eric's Notes
+  * Added a source file so we can start form scratch so each member can contribute evenly.
   * Added some classes, and a bit of an outline, code needs to be refined.
 There is a lot going on but generally speaking there is:
   * The main program Program.cs which contains the main menu as a sample, and a couple minimalist functions such as adding and student.
 Mostly this is barebones.
   * SecureFile.cs for saving files either encrypted or not (searlized JSON)